4meta5/Impact/README.md

 * Healthcare
     * Childcare
 * Clothes (think of overarching category)
-* Rent (future capability that may not be possible in the first iteration)

 Crypto Components: <br>
 * 0x portal for donating with crypto